-1 (U) GHANA: On 13 April, at 0400 local time, a robber boarded a bulk carrier anchored in Takoradi Anchorage.
+- 1 (U) GHANA: On 13 April, at 0400 local time, a robber boarded the Liberia-flagged bulk carrier MARGRET OLDENDORFF, anchored in Takoradi Anchorage.
 The duty crew member spotted the robber and raised the alarm, after which the perpetrator escaped with four stolen buckets of marine paint.
 The incident was reported to the local authorities.
-(MDAT-GoG; Clearwater Dynamics)

-- 2. (U) GULF OF GUINEA: On 3 April, at 1848 local time, an unknown number of pirates boarded the Marshall Islands-flagged bulk carrier ARCH GABRIEL while underway approximately 275 NM south of Lome, Togo, near position 01:31N 001:30E.
+(ReCAAP; vesseltracker.com; IMB; MDAT-GoG; Clearwater Dynamics) - 2.
+(U) GULF OF GUINEA: On 3 April, at 1848 local time, an unknown number of pirates boarded the Marshall Islands-flagged bulk carrier ARCH GABRIEL while underway approximately 275 NM south of Lome, Togo, near position 01:31N 001:30E.
 After alerting the authorities, all crew members took refuge in the vessel's citadel.
 According to press reports, the Italian Navy frigate LUIGI RIZZO, which was approximately 280 NM from the drifting bulk carrier, responded to the distress signal sent by the vessel.
 On 4 April, a helicopter was dispatched from the frigate and contacted the crew members who were safely sheltered in the citadel.
 After the frigate arrived in the area, a team of Italian Navy Special Forces boarded and searched the bulk carrier, and confirmed that all pirates had fled the vessel.
 The crew members were released from the citadel, and all were reported safe.
 The frigate escorted the vessel into an anchorage area.
-(Maritime Executive; MDAT-GoG; Dryad Global; Clearwater Dynamics; IMB) - 3.
-(U) NIGERIA: On 19 March, at 0445 local time, robbers boarded a bulk carrier berthed in port of Lagos.
-The duty crew member discovered that the lock on the forecastle store was breached.
-The robbers escaped with an undetermined amount of paints.
-The investigation revealed that the robbers cut the anti-boarding razor wire on the vessel's waterside to board and escape the vessel.
-(MDAT-GoG; Clearwater Dynamics)

-- G. (U) ARABIAN GULF: No current incidents to report. - H. (U) INDIAN OCEAN EAST AFRICA RED SEA: No current incidents to report. - I. (U) EAST ASIA SOUTHEAST ASIA:
+(Maritime Executive; MDAT-GoG; Dryad Global; Clearwater Dynamics; IMB) - G. (U) ARABIAN GULF: No current incidents to report. - H. (U) INDIAN OCEAN EAST AFRICA RED SEA: No current incidents to report.

+I. (U) EAST ASIA - SOUTHEAST ASIA:

-Figure 4.
+Figure 2.
 East Asia - Southeast Asia Piracy and Maritime Crime